MDHRDY/Consulting_work_for_drchrono/README.md

 https://sites.google.com/view/medicalrejects/home

-I'm hoping to push some code from the project up to github; but drchrono has not yet approved the code for public display.
+I'm hoping to push some code from the project up to github; but first drchrono needs to approve the code for public display.